Crispy Dill Pickle Grilled Cheese Sandwich

 • 2 slices sourdough bread

-Cook for several minutes on each side, pressing gently if desired, until the exterior is golden brown and crisp, and the cheese is completely melted.
+Cook for 4-5 minutes until the bottom is golden brown and crispy, then flip and cook the other side for another 3-4 minutes until golden and the cheese is fully melted.

 Step 4: Add Chips and Serve